How to Remove a Virus from a Hard Drive

 Taking preventive measures to ensure that your hard drive does not become infected is key.
 Here are our top tips for preventing viruses from infiltrating your hard drive:

-• Do not click on random links
+• Don’t click on random links

 By keeping the above safety precautions in mind, you can reduce the likelihood of your hard drive and computer being infected with a virus and compromising your files and data.